Staff

 Dr John Lean

-Dr John Lean is a Senior Lecturer in Education Innovation and Initiatives at Man Met, working on the cross-faculty Rise programme.
+Dr John Lean is a Senior Lecturer in Experiential Education at Man Met, leading the cross-faculty co-curricular Rise programme.
 He completed his PhD at Man Met in 2019.
 His research examines the intersection of play, learning and democracy, and he is interested in the ways in which the philosophy and practice of higher education can be informed by games and play.
 In his current work, he puts this into practice by using design metaphors drawn from videogames to enhance experiential learning for students across Man Met.

 Select Publications